Skip to content

 Complex PTSD (c-PTSD) is a relatively new diagnosis and was developed to reflect the fact that some people can develop a broader range of symptoms following trauma that is not captured with a traditional PTSD diagnosis.
 These symptoms typically result from a chronic exposure to repeated traumas rather than a single isolated event and can include:

-• Difficulties regulating emotions
+• Difficulties regulating emotions (eg overwhelming feelings of anger, anxiety, or despair)

-• Feelings of shame or guilt
+• Feelings of intense shame or guilt

 • Risky or destructive behaviour

-Complex PTSD vs ‘Complex Trauma’
+c-PTSD vs ‘Complex Trauma’

-‘Complex Trauma’ is not a diagnosis; it is descriptive of having been exposed to significant recurrent adverse events over a period of time.
+‘Complex Trauma’ is not a diagnosis; it describes having been exposed to significant recurrent adverse events over a period of time.
 Exposure to complex traumas usually occurs early in life and can impact a child’s emotional, psychological, social, and physical development.
 Since these events often occur with a caregiver, they interfere with the child’s ability to form a secure attachment.
 Often this disrupts a child’s development and formation of a sense of Self.
 This may lead to Complex PTSD (c-PTSD).

 However, we know that not all children are affected the same way.
 It can be helpful to remember that a child’s exposure to a series of adverse events is different from their response to the event.
 Experiencing complex traumas does not automatically mean that an individual will develop Complex PTSD (c-PTSD).
 Protective factors may also be present in a child’s life that can provide support and help build resilience which can increase an their Window of Tolerance and prevent them from developing longer-lasting difficulties.